Carl-Tallman-95/The-Movie-Quiz/README.md

 ![This is an image]()

-- "The Titel" and "The Modal" / "Instructions"
+- "The Title" and "The Modal" / "Instructions"
     - Featured at the top of the quiz game box, the user is introduced by a title screen that displays the name of the game.
     - The title clearly tells the user what game they are about to play and what the subject of the game is about.
     - Under the title, there is a clickable modal button.